TripleSouls/2DPlatformGame/README.md

 ______

+## 2D Platform Game Project
+In this game project, our aim was to design the mechanics of a simple 2D platform game.
+Unity game engine was used in this project, which was designed to be easily expandable.

 ### Slime System
 Slimes are dynamic.
 If there is an obstacle at ground level where they are placed, they turn back and continue their path.
 If there is a gap ahead on the path they are walking on, they also turn back and continue their way.